sjy-nankai/MyGitHub/README.md

 2. Popular: The first page is the “Popular” page, which displays the most popular repositories.
 3. Search: The search page allows for finding repositories in various programming languages.

-> unimplemented feature: An authenticated user can raise issue to his/her repositories.
+> unimplemented feature: raise issue to repositories.

 ## UnitTest: